Plant Therapy: How Plants Can Help You Sleep Better

-When one thinks of natural ways to sleep better, usually the first thoughts to come into mind have to do with an all natural mattress, or natural sleeping aids.
+When one thinks of natural ways to sleep better, usually the first thoughts to come into mind have to do with an organic latex mattress, or natural sleeping aids.
 While these options are very important and crucial to the sleeping cycle, there is another option that might get overlooked.
 This option is plant therapy.
 It may sound a little strange, but there are certain plants out there that can actually help a person sleep better when placed in their bedroom at night.
 Want to know what plants are best suited for sleep?
 Let’s find out.

 There are many types of plants that have been found to have a relaxing effect on people’s sleep patterns.

 According to a study by the Wheeling Jesuit University, Jasmine has a positive effect on the quality of sleep one gets, decreasing anxiety and improving the attitude one has after waking up.
 The smell of Jasmine doesn’t make you sleep more, instead it makes your sleep time count for more.
 You could consider it ‘high quality’ sleep with less moving and disturbance.
 In addition, studying while smelling Jasmine increased alertness and performance on cognitive tests.

 Giddy for Gardenia

 The scent of Gardenia jamsinoides (more commonly known as Common Gardenia or Cape Jasmine) can knock you out for the night as effectively as prescription sleeping pills without all the downsides, according to a new German study.